7 Unusual and Interesting Places to Visit in Pokhara, Nepal

 Gupteshwor Mahadev Cave

-The cave complex is accessible via a remarkably decorated entrance gate, which is followed by a narrow labyrinth of souvenir stalls that in turn ends at the ticket booth.
-After paying the site’s admission fee, visitors descend through a wide and marvelous staircase, ornamented with multiple sculptures of Hindu deities, which to some extent is a worthy attraction by its own right.
+The cave complex is accessible via a remarkably decorated entrance gate, which is followed by a narrow labyrinth of souvenir stalls that, in turn, ends at the ticket booth.
+After paying the site’s admission fee, visitors descend through a wide and marvelous staircase, ornamented with multiple sculptures of Hindu deities, which, to some extent, is a worthy attraction in its own right.

 Upon entering the cave, you’ll be struck by how dark it actually is, and even though light bulbs are installed along the way, a handy flashlight is warmly recommended.
-The cave’s religious role as a pilgrimage site is reflected by a plethora of shrines scattered around its first chamber, including a symbolic dairy barn, tens of iconic statues and most importantly, an underground Hindu temple dedicated entirely for Lord Shiva.
+The cave’s religious role as a pilgrimage site is reflected by a plethora of shrines scattered around its first chamber, including a symbolic dairy barn, tens of iconic statues, and, most importantly, an underground Hindu temple dedicated entirely to Lord Shiva.

-Further ahead is the cave’s second segment that is strictly closed during the monsoon season.
-The 140-meter-long chamber is flanked by convoluted walls that feature strikingly distinct colors, and leads to a metal staircase that descend downwards, from where you can witness with your eyes and ears the roaring Devi’s Falls.
+Further ahead is the cave’s second segment, which is strictly closed during the monsoon season.
+The 140-meter-long chamber is flanked by convoluted walls that feature strikingly distinct colors and leads to a metal staircase that descends downwards, from where you can witness with your eyes and ears the roaring Devi’s Falls.

 photography by: Bijay Chaurasia/ Wikimedia Commons